remix-run/remix/docs/guides/native-node-modules.md

 # Limitations

 Because these files use the Node FFI, they will only run on servers or edge environments that run Node.

-Also, the browser cannot run these files, so their use is limited to Loaders and Actions.
+The browser does not run Node, so their use is limited to Loaders and Actions, or other server side code.

 # Setup